 You can follow all of her adventures on Instagram at @readyforEMMAthing... because after-all, she IS ready for anything... most of the time.

-The opportunity arose for getFIT615 to move into a brick and mortar in our historic home on Music Row, home to Shakti Power Yoga.
-Being that I had been calling Shakti Power Yoga home for the past year, it was an absolute "yes!"
+The opportunity arose for getFIT615 to move into a brick and mortar in our historic home on Music Row, and the doors to getFIT615 opened on October 1, 2014 at 6am.

-I encourage students to love their bodies and appreciate them for all they are.
-I believe that movement is vital to our well-being and that we should move our bodies in ways that we enjoy with people we love.
+Kate encourages students to honor their bodies and appreciate them as they are.
+She believes that movement is vital to our well-being and that we should move our bodies in ways that we enjoy with people we love.
 Kate comes from the understanding that our hatred, and lack of understanding and compassion for our bodies lies in the patriarchy, our fatphobic society, and racism.
-Kate centers unlearning, and growth which is why I love hosting Heartfelt Retreats and the Leadership Retreat via the Duality Project with her co-accomplice Ruby Chandler.
+Kate centers unlearning, and growth which is why she loves hosting Heartfelt Retreats and the Leadership Retreat via the Duality Project with her co-accomplice Ruby Chandler.

-My goals are to create a space where anyone can learn to love movement, to teach you to value yourself as something more than a body, and to share my passion for compassion and growth.
+Her goals are to create a space where anyone can learn to enjoy movement, to teach you to value yourself as something more than a body, and to share her passion for connection and growth.

-My love language is quality time and my core value is authentic connection.
+Her love language is quality time and her core value is authentic connection.
 Her top 5 themes, according to StrengthsFinder are Activator, Connectedness, Harmony, Command, and Responsibility.

 Originally from Winston-Salem, NC, Squeeze landed in Nashville in January 2016 when he started his Masters of Sports Administration at Belmont.
 It only took him four months to realize that Nashville could be his home once he graduated!